+With its rural charm and beautiful scenery, Binghamton is a great place to raise a family, work, or attend college.
+However, it is also a place where severe injuries can happen in many ways.
 If you’ve been injured in an accident that was the result of someone else’s careless or reckless actions, you can obtain compensation for the expenses and impacts to your quality of life that the injury caused.
-The process for doing so is a personal injury lawsuit, which is a legal claim filed in civil court.
-Your claim must be filed within three years in most cases.
+The process for doing so involves filing an injury claim with the at-fault party’s insurance or pursuing a personal injury lawsuit in civil court.
+Your lawsuit must be filed within three years from the date of your injuries in most cases.

 A Binghamton personal injury lawyer from Finkelstein & Partners can help you understand the personal injury lawsuit process and can provide guidance and assistance in your case.
 We are one of the largest personal injury firms in the U.S. and have spent decades fighting for the rights of the injured in New York.

 Why Choose Finkelstein & Partners to Handle Your Binghamton Personal Injury Claim?

 Finkelstein & Partners started back in 1959, and over the years, we have grown to become one of the most prominent and successful personal injury law firms in New York.
 Our personal injury attorneys have more than 60 years of experience helping clients in Binghamton and throughout New York with their complex injury claims, and we have won numerous awards and honors for our outstanding professionalism and client service, including recognition from the National Trial Lawyers as being among the Top 100 Personal Injury Lawyers in our region.